elvismelkic/elvismelkic.com/content/blog/unit-test-upload-content.md

 ## Conclusion

 In this article we’ve learned how to test the file's content if we don't have a designated module for generating files.
 I hope you'll find it useful and that it will help you produce better test coverage of your code.
+As always, if you see a mistake or a place for improvement, feel free to let me know in the comments.
 Thank you for reading and have a nice day! :)